 After all these steps are fulfilled and the judge has signed the Order for change of name as approved, you have officially provided yourself with a brand new name.
 Unfortunately, the procedure doesn’t end here, because you will have to inform many agencies and institutions personally about your change of name and provide them with the copy of the name change order.

 Procedure of name changing fall into wide range of matters family law deals with.
 There are many different reasons motivating people to file for a name change.
 Some are purely aesthetical, others are caused by issues in social interactions and there is always a procedure of name changes before marriage and after divorce.
 Since there is always a certain percent of people who demand a new name in order to commit different kinds of illegal actions, the mere procedure can be complex sometimes.
 The first one of all procedural steps is to file a petition for a name change.
 This should be done in the family law court in the state where a person filing petition lives.
 Most of the United States family law courts distinct two major administrative procedures: the one when an adult files a petition and the second one if the petition is filed for a child.
-A lot of merrillville Family law lawyer firms can help you with petition for a name change.
+Visit here to read more on the issue.

 Some requirements apply in both cases.
 A person filing a petition needs to submit documentations to the family law court, listing a current name, a new desired name and main reasons for the change.
 If there are any ongoing conviction proceedings against that person, the cases have to be disclosed to the court.
 Most family court will demand a notice to be published, since a name change is considered for a public record.